skip to content

 Can I bring food and drinks into the Library?

 Food is not allowed in the Library.
-Bottled cold drinks with lids are allowed, but hot drinks may not be brought into the Library.
-There is a water dispenser where water bottles can be refilled in the foyer of the Faculty, just outside the Library entrance.
+Cold drinks in containers with screw on lids are allowed, but hot drinks may not be brought into the Library.
+Vending machines and sink for filling water bottles are available in the first floor of the Classics building in the Common Room.

 Back to top.